pelavarre/less-beeps/easter-eggs.md

 <!-- --egg=sigtstp  # for ⌃Z to work -->
 <!-- --egg=sigquit  # for ⌃\ to work -->

+## Consequences of --egg=sigint

+⌃C does dump a full Traceback and launch a (Pdb) Repl

+⌃Q works better than ⌃V,
+because you can still press ⌃Q to mean ⌃Q and ⌃Q ⌃Q to mean ⌃Q ⌃Q.
+But you have to press ⌃V ⌃V to mean ⌃V, you have to press ⌃V ⌃V ⌃V ⌃V to mean ⌃V ⌃V

 ## Consequences of --egg=native

 1 )